Emily-McNett/Machine-Learning-Portfolio/Decision-Tree/README.md

-# Random Forest for Employee Attrition Classification
+# Decision Tree for Employee Attrition Classification

 ## Overview
 ### Machine Learning Technique

+Decision Tree Classification is a supervised learning technique used to classify data into known classes.
+It uses nodes and branches to create groupings of classes for classification.
+A large benefit of this technique is being able to easily follow the nodes and branches to reach a conclusion.

 ### Program's Purpose

 This program is used to classify employee attrition, or the turnover, of a company.
+It generates a decision tree which can be followed to determine if an employee is likely to be at the company still or if they have left.
+It finds the optimal depth of the tree to determine how to recieve the best results.
+However, trees can become very large quickly and thus a 3-depth tree has been used to explain the final results.

 ## Data